-That’s not to say that Ski Santa Fe lacks amenities or comforts.
-What it means is Ski Santa Fe is the kind of resort that lacks pretense and attitude.
+That’s not to say that this mountain lacks amenities or comforts.
+What it means is that this is the kind of resort that lacks pretense and attitude.
 The focus is on skiing in the Santa Fe National Forest.
 The priority is on minimal lift lines and maximum fun.
 And everyone is so damn nice.

 Laura and I spent the morning skiing together on the lower mountain.
 Since it had been so many years since we’d been skiing, we warmed up the Easy Street and Sunnyside trails before heading up to the top of the lower mountain for a couple of long morning runs.